 |2 Million*||Browse Profiles Free|

 EliteSingles is all about quality, not quantity.
-When the site sends you a match, you can rest assured that he or she is going to be very compatible.
-Some more information about EliteSingles’ members include that more than 80% of them have a college degree, 90% of them are at least 30 years old, and basically 100% of them are looking for a serious relationship.
+When the site sends you a match, you can rest assured that he or she is going to be very compatible with you.
+Over 80% of EliteSingles members have graduated from college, over 90% are over 30, and pretty much 100% are looking for a real relationship.

-My college friends often went out to the bar or the club as a way of scoping out the dating scene and finding a date in a crowd of flirtatious people.
-A city’s downtown area is a popular gathering spot for local singles looking to make something happen.
+My college friends often went out to the bar or the club as a way of scoping out the dating scene.
+It’s pretty easy to find a fast date in a crowd of flirtatious people.
+A city’s downtown area is often a popular gathering spot for local singles looking to make something happen.
 Sometimes they’re only interested in a no-strings-attached hookup, and other times they’re hoping to meet someone who’ll dance beside them for years to come.

 It doesn’t have to be a whirlwind romance in one night.
 Becoming a regular at a bar or club can give singles the chance to build friendships and relationships over time.
 Cecily Kellogg said in an article on Yahoo Lifestyle that she and her future husband talked at the bar once a week for five years before going out on a date.
 Now, that’s playing the long game.